typedb-osi/typedb-schema-builder/README.md

-# python-typedb-schema-builder
+# TypeDB Schema Builder
-typedb schema builder package
+TypeDB schema builder package

 How to test the builder out:
 1. Install using pip